Parameterized Inapproximability of Independent Set in $H$-Free Graphs: Acknowledgement

-When considering the decision version of \MCSI{}, i.e., determining whether $\val(\Gamma)=1$ or $\val(\Gamma)<1$, a result by Marx~\cite{Marx10} gives a runtime lower bound for parameter $\ell$ under the \emph{Exponential Time Hypothesis (ETH)}.
-That is, no \mbox{$f(\ell) \cdot n^{o(\ell/\log\ell)}$} time algorithm can solve \MCSI{} for any computable function~$f$, assuming there is no deterministic $2^{o(n)}$ time algorithm to solve the \textsc{3-SAT} problem.
-For the optimization version, an $\alpha$-approximation is a solution $\phi$ with $\val(\phi)\geq 1/\alpha$.
-When $J$ is a complete graph, a result by Dinur and Manurangsi~\cite{DBLP:conf/innovations/DinurM18,DBLP:journals/corr/abs-1805-03867} states that there is no $\ell/\xi(\ell)$-approximation algorithm (where $\xi(\ell)=2^{(\log\ell)^{1/2+\eps}}$ for any constant $\eps>0$) with runtime $f(\ell) \cdot n^{O(1)}$ for any computable function~$f$, unless the \emph{deterministic Gap-ETH} fails (see~\cref{thm:hard-detgapETH}).
+When considering the decision version of \MCSI{}, i.e., determining whether $\val(\Gamma)=1$ or $\val(\Gamma)<1$, a classic hardness result for \MC (i.e., if $J$ is a complete graph) implies that that under the \emph{Exponential Time Hypothesis (ETH)} the problem cannot be solved in \mbox{$f(\ell) \cdot n^{o(\ell)}$} time for any computable function $f$.
+For the optimization version of \MCSI{}, an $\alpha$-approximation is a solution $\phi$ with $\val(\phi)\geq 1/\alpha$.
+When $J$ is a complete graph, a result by Dinur and Manurangsi \cite{DBLP:conf/innovations/DinurM18,DBLP:journals/corr/abs-1805-03867} states that there is no $\ell/\xi(\ell)$-approximation algorithm, where $\xi(\ell)=2^{(\log\ell)^{1/2+\eps}}=\ell^{o(1)}$ for any constant $\eps>0$, with runtime $f(\ell) \cdot n^{O(1)}$ for any computable function~$f$, unless the \emph{deterministic Gap-ETH} fails (see~\cref{thm:hard-detgapETH}).
 This hypothesis assumes that there exists some constant $\delta>0$ such that no deterministic $2^{o(n)}$ time algorithm for \textsc{3-SAT} can decide whether all or at most a $(1-\delta)$-fraction of the clauses can be satisfied.
-A recent result by Manurangsi~\cite{DBLP:conf/soda/Manurangsi20} uses an even stronger assumption, which also rules out randomized algorithms, and in turn obtains a better runtime lower bound at the expense of a worse approximation lower bound: he shows that, when $J$ is a complete graph, there is no $\gamma$-approximation algorithm for \MCSI{} with runtime $f(\ell) \cdot n^{o(\ell)}$ for any computable function $f$ and any constant $\gamma$, under the \emph{randomized Gap-ETH}.
+A recent result by Manurangsi~\cite{DBLP:conf/soda/Manurangsi20} uses an even stronger assumption, which also rules out randomized algorithms, and in turn obtains a better runtime lower bound at the expense of a worse approximation lower bound:\footnote{The result is implicit from \cite[Theorem~2.1]{DBLP:conf/soda/Manurangsi20} by setting $t=2$ and using a straight-forward reduction from \textsc{Label Cover} to \MCSI{}, where each of the $\ell$ vertices of $U$ is expanded into a colour class and an edge exists if the respective projected labels are the same for the unique (as $t=2$) shared neighbor in $V$.} when $J$ is a complete graph, there is no $\beta$-approximation algorithm for \MCSI{} with runtime $f(\ell) \cdot n^{o(\ell)}$ for any computable function $f$ and any constant $\beta$, under the \emph{randomized Gap-ETH}.
 This assumes that there exists some constant $\delta>0$ such that no randomized $2^{o(n)}$ time algorithm for \textsc{3-SAT} can decide whether all or at most a $(1-\delta)$-fraction of the clauses can be satisfied.
-(Note that the runtime lower bound under the stronger randomized Gap-ETH does not have the $\log(\ell)$ factor in the polynomial degree as the runtime lower bound under ETH does.)
+Another related conjecture that was recently used to obtain lower bounds for \MCSI{} where $J$ is a clique, is the \emph{Strongish Planted Clique Hypothesis}.
+It states that no randomized algorithm with runtime $n^{o(\log n)}$ can find a planted clique of size $n^\delta$ for some $0<\delta<1/2$ in a random graph on $n$ vertices.
+Manurangsi et al.~\cite{manurangsi_et_al:LIPIcs.ITCS.2021.10} prove that under this conjecture, no $f(\ell) \cdot n^{O(1)}$ time algorithm can compute a $o(\ell)$-approximation to \MCSI{} (see~\cref{thm:hard-detgapETH}).

 For our results we will often need the special case of \MCSI{} when the graph~$J$ has bounded degree.
 We define this problem in the following.

 \OptProb{Degree-$t$ Maximum Colored Subgraph Isomorphism (\MCSI{$t$})} {A graph $G$, whose vertex set is partitioned into subsets $V_1,\dots,V_\ell$, and a graph $J$ on vertex set $\{1,\dots,\ell\}$ and maximum degree $t$.} {Find an assignment $\phi: V(J) \to V(G)$, where $\phi(i) \in V_i$ for every $i \in [\ell]$, that maximizes the number $S(\phi)$ of satisfied edges, i.e., $S(\phi) := \bigl|\bigl\{ ij \in E(J) \;|\; \phi(i)\phi(j) \in E(G)\bigr\}\bigr|.$ }